Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 After completing the process of creating a Facebook Pixel, go to the 'Settings' tab on your Pixel dashboard and copy the ‘Facebook Pixel ID’.

-Now go to the Pixel Settings option of FunnelKit Funnel Builder, and on the Facebook Pixel tab, add the copied ID on the “Pixel ID” field.
+Now go to the Pixel Settings option of FunnelKit Funnel Builder, and on the Facebook Pixel tab, add the copied ID to the “Pixel ID” field.

 Next, check the box next to ‘Enable Conversion API’.